szhandrew/React-Native-ConFusion/README.md

 - Reserve a table
-    - Select # of people, time and smoking options
+    - Select the number of people, time and smoking options

     ![](/screenshots/reservation.gif)